 Use of Icons for More Effective Communication

 Icons can be a very effective way to communicate visually, and it’s easy to add icons to animated video.
-For example, consider the red Xs and green checkmarks in the Hydraulic Fluid Safety sample video below.
+For example, consider the red Xs and green checkmarks in the online Hydraulic Fluid Safety training course below.

 It’s not a BIG thing, but the Xs and checkmarks make it immediately obvious what’s safe and what’s not.